SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/06-priority-queue/priority-queue.md

 # Priority Queue
-In emergency rooms, queue patients based on the severity of their condition, not the order they arrived.
+In emergency rooms, patients wait in line or queue, and they are treated based on the highest priority, and not the order they arrived.
+Well, we have a data structure **Priority Queue** which behaves the same as an emergency queue, the element with the highest/lowest value gets processed first.
-The highest priority patient is treated first.
-This is a priority queue.

 ## Priority Queue
 A priority queue is a data structure that stores an element based on its value priority.
-Either the highest or lowest priority element is dequeued first.
+Either the highest or lowest priority element is dequeued/processed first.

 ## Implementations